 - Bike sensors – number of bikes that have crossed a point

 - Bin sensors – how full the bin is to inform collection

 - Flood sensors – on the river that show river level (real-time)

 - Weather Stations – give real-time weather reporting (temp/humidity/rainfall etc).

-Smart Cambridge is working with others to build upon this by joining these networks up and using the data in a smarter way.
+The Smart team is working with others to build upon this by joining these networks up and using the data in a smarter way.

-Watch this space to find out more about our projects in conjunction with the Greater Cambridge Partnership and Cambridgeshire County Council.
+Watch this space to find out more about our projects in conjunction with the Greater Cambridge Partnership, Cambridgeshire & Peterborough Combined Authority and Cambridgeshire County Council.